kridel-lab/Kridel-Lab-Website/Team.md

 Karin is a Staff Computational Biologist, having previously obtained her MSc degree from the University of Toronto.
 Karin is trained in biology and statistics and is passionate about applying bioinformatics to improve patient care.

+**Ting Liu, PhD**

+Ting is a Senior Bioinformatics Analyst, having previously worked as a Senior Bioinformatician at Sick Kids her MSc degree from the University of Toronto.
+Ting has extensive experience with large-scale data analysis and genome biology.

 ---

 ### Research Technician